-A bit of a sleeper and a car we’ve repeatedly recommended as a wildcard against far more expensive larger saloon and estates in these pages, the Skoda Superb really is just that, an excellent blend of build quality, practicality and acres of space, all for seriously good money.
+A car we’ve long recommended as a wildcard against far more expensive larger saloon and estates in these pages, the Skoda Superb really is just that, an excellent blend of build quality, practicality and acres of space, all for seriously good money.

 The Superb has a real elegance to its design, too, with a statesmanlike quality that does no harm to its premium pretensions.
-It is very big, and therefore not everyone’s cup of tea when it comes to finding a parking space, but if you want limousine-like interior comfort and a load space behind you big enough to double up as a horsebox, the Superb is your car.
+Even more so last year, thanks to a subtle but effective facelift.
+It is very big, and therefore not everyone’s cup of tea when it comes to finding a parking space, but if you want limousine-like interior comfort and a horsebox-like load space behind you, the Superb is your car.

 It comes as a surprise to most people that the Superb actually drives reasonably well.
 For something so large and heavy, the body is remarkably upright in fast bends and the steering provides just enough feel and control over that distant front end to be involving and informative without being intrusive.
 Which is vital in a car with luxury as its USP.

 And a car this large, perhaps inevitably, rides very well, ironing out the road like a Czech steamroller.
 It’s also seriously refined for a budget brand, with very little wind and tyre noise intruding into the cabin.

 The engine choice is critical with the estate though.
 If you intend to load up such a massive space as this, it’s going to need to be a diesel.
 The 2.0-litre TDI CR 140 has 236lb ft of torque, enough we’d say, but still good mpg.

 Like the saloon, the Skoda Superb Estate has an absolutely gigantic interior, giving it Merc S-Classrivalling levels of rear legroom, if not quite the same opulence.
 Nevertheless, the Superb’s interior finish is very fine, with high-quality materials expertly fitted.